-A dedicated private client practitioner who strives to build close and long standing relationships with clients and their families providing guidance and advice in a personal, considerate and sensitive manner.
+A dedicated private client practitioner who specialises in Succession and Tax.
+She strives to build close and long standing relationships with clients and their families providing guidance and advice in a personal, considerate and sensitive manner.

 Jessica is committed to producing effective, practical solutions to complex and technical issues presented in a clear and straight forward manner.

 Jessica advises on inheritance tax effective and asset protective Wills, administration of complex estates, including claims for agricultural and business property relief from inheritance tax, and foreign property aspects.

 She also advises on lifetime tax planning, powers of attorney and Court of Protection applications.

 Jessica's experience includes claims for 100% exemption from inheritance tax for the estates of members of the armed services for deaths linked to active war service.

 She also has experience on planning and dealing with the administration of insolvent estates and resolution of contentious issues in estates to include potential claims under the Inheritance (Provision for Family and Dependants) Act 1975 recorded by the parties completing a Deed of Variation of the terms of the Will or the rules on intestacy.